thomascgray/fantasy-content-generator/README.md

   powerLevel: 'minor',
   schoolOfMagic: 'necromancy',
   effects: [
     'On a successful attack, target must make a DC 12 CON save or take an extra 1d2 of Necrotic damage.
-This effect occurs once per day'
+This effect occurs once per day.'
   ],
   formattedData: {
     title: 'Battleaxe of Minor Necromancy'